Lattice + LoRa: messaging across kilometres.

 Bluetooth-tethered LoRa devices (first-class on every platform)

-You don't have to plug a LoRa dongle into your phone's USB port — most of the popular consumer LoRa devices already pair to the phone over Bluetooth.
+You don't have to plug a LoRa dongle into the phone's USB port.
+Most of the popular consumer LoRa devices already pair over Bluetooth.
 They run their own firmware (commonly Meshtastic), expose a BLE GATT API, and Lattice talks to them the same way the Meshtastic app does.
-Plug in once to charge / configure, then leave the device in your bag or on a windowsill and let it pair over BLE.
+Plug in once to charge and configure, then leave the device in your bag or on a windowsill and let it pair over BLE.

-This is now Lattice's preferred setup for everyday use — battery cost is lower (the LoRa radio runs on the device's own battery, not your phone's), and it works on every platform including iPhone (no MFi requirement, since BLE accessories don't need it).
+This is now the preferred setup for everyday use.
+Battery cost is lower, because the LoRa radio runs on the device's own battery rather than your phone's.
+And it works everywhere, iPhone included: BLE accessories don't need MFi, so there's no Apple gate to clear.

 LILYGO T-Echo (BLE)

-Self-contained handheld with battery, e-ink display, GPS, and a BLE radio.
-Ships with Meshtastic firmware out of the box; Lattice rides on top via the documented BLE protocol.
-Tether once, it pairs back automatically thereafter. ~£40–60.
+Self-contained handheld with a battery, e-ink display, GPS and a BLE radio.
+It ships with Meshtastic firmware out of the box, and Lattice rides on top via the documented BLE protocol.
+Tether once and it pairs back automatically after that. £40–60.

 RAK Wireless WisMesh / RAK4631

 nRF52840 + SX1262 with a built-in battery and a BLE radio.
-Solid build quality, reliable firmware.
-Pair once over BLE; Lattice and Meshtastic share the device.
+Solid build, reliable firmware.
+Pair once over BLE and Lattice and Meshtastic share the device.

 Heltec WiFi LoRa 32 (V3) with BLE